 For super speedy cleanups, try these shortcuts:

 - Keep cleaning products together in a pail or basket.
-They're ready when you are and easy to carry from room to room.
+They're ready when you are, and they're easy to carry from room to room.

 - While a disinfectant is sitting, tackle another chore.